ompl/ompl/doc/dox/projections.md

 To support this notion of projections, OMPL includes ompl::base::ProjectionEvaluator.
 This is an abstract class whose main operation is ompl::base::ProjectionEvaluator::project(), which takes a ompl::base::State* and produces a ompl::base::EuclideanProjection (this is a representation of an array of real numbers).

 ompl::base::ProjectionEvaluator also includes utilities for discretizing the projected space (the low dimensional, Euclidean one).
-In particular, grids can be implicitly imposed on the projection space by setting cell sizes (a real value for each dimension of the Euclidean space), using ompl::base::ProjectionEvaluator::setCellDimensions().
+In particular, grids can be implicitly imposed on the projection space by setting cell sizes (a real value for each dimension of the Euclidean space), using ompl::base::ProjectionEvaluator::setCellSizes().
 The coordinates in the grid that correspond to a specific projection can be computed using ompl::base::ProjectionEvaluator::computeCoordinates().
 If the sizes of cells for the grid have not been set, ompl::base::ProjectionEvaluator::setup() uses sampling to identify sizes such that each dimension of the projection space is split into roughly 20 parts.
 This is merely a default and the user is encouraged to set desired cell sizes.

 Projections are specific to state spaces.
 This means that each ompl::base::StateSpace has its corresponding set of ompl::base::ProjectionEvaluator.
 In the implementation of state spaces, it is recommended that projections are set in the ompl::base::StateSpace::registerProjections() function.
 Although not required, it is good practice to register all projections to their corresponding state space, as this ensures calling ompl::base::ProjectionEvaluator::setup() when needed.
 Most state spaces have at least a default projection set by ompl::base::StateSpace::registerProjections().
 The user is encouraged to define appropriate projections, if available.